 A photocopy of your current Australian drivers licence.
 If your hold an Interstate drivers licence or do not hold an Australian driver licence, you will need to provide documentation from Proving your Identity.

-- Pay your application fee by:
+- Pay a non refundable application fee of $355 by:

 - Visa or MasterCard (You will need to pay over the phone by calling 8848 8700.
 You will then receive your payment receipt via email)